-The repositioning cases showed that modifications can be done on different dimensions: brand communication, brand touchpoints or psychological brand elements.
-Repositioning involves more than changing brand attributes, it requires a refocusing, a changing mind-set across the management team and all employees and has to be transferred to the consumers and the overall public using appropriate communication and media (Ryan et al. 2007).
-Before defining any repositioning strategies, brand managers need to conduct a status quo analysis about the brand perception from the perception of various stakeholders and identify potential gaps with the desired brand positioning.
-Based on such a status analysis, objectives for repositioning can be developed, implemented, and be monitored on a regular basis.
+The repositioning cases presented above showed that different dimensions can be modified: brand communication, brand touchpoints, or psychological brand elements.
+Repositioning involves more than changing brand attributes; it requires a refocusing, a change of mind-set across the board (both the management team and all employees) and this has to be transferred to consumers and the general public using appropriate communication and media (Ryan et al., 2007).
+Before defining any repositioning strategies, brand managers need to conduct a status quo analysis about brand perception from the perspective of various stakeholders and identify potential gaps with regard to the desired brand positioning.
+Based on such a status analysis, objectives for repositioning can be developed, implemented, and monitored on a regular basis.

 Self-Check Questions

-1. Please complete the following sentence: The repositioning process can be differentiated by six dimensions: Core strategic values, Strategic flexibility/learning capabilities, Customer awareness/sensitivity, External orientation, Management commitment, Belief in product / brand.
+1. Please complete the following sentence: The repositioning process can be divided up into six dimensions: Core strategic values, Strategic flexibility/learning capabilities, Customer awareness/sensitivity, External orientation, Management commitment, Belief in product / brand.

 3.3 Implementation of Desired Brand Position

 The defined brand position needs concrete action and has to be implemented carefully.
-Brand managers must develop a plan how to achieve the desired position.
+Brand managers must develop a plan to achieve the desired position.
 Once a brand position is set, the whole company should support it by adapting the positioning strategy to all marketing mix activities (product, price, place, and promotion).
-For example, if a brand decides to extend towards a high-quality position, all aspects have to shift to a high-quality approach in order to achieve a consistent brand: The product/ service itself, the communication, the media outlets.
-Companies often find it easier to come up with a good positioning strategy than to implement it.
-Achieving a consistent and strong brand position is a long-term task and brand managers must take care to maintain the desired brand position.
-Furthermore, changes in the position strategy should not be made too often and if changes are necessary brand managers need to implement them gradually in order not to confuse consumers (Armstrong & Kotler 2017).
+For example, if a brand decides to target a high-quality position, all aspects have to shift to a high-quality approach in order to achieve a consistent brand: the product/ service itself, communication, media outlets, etc. Companies often find it easier to come up with a good positioning strategy than to implement it.
+Achieving a consistent and strong brand position is a long-term task, and brand managers must take care to maintain the desired brand position.
+Furthermore, changes in the position strategy should not be made too often, and if changes are necessary then brand managers need to implement them gradually in order not to confuse consumers (Armstrong & Kotler 2017).

-Implement the positioning strategy into a communication approach
+Implementing the positioning strategy, embodied in the communication approach

-First it is useful to collect all positioning material to get started, because an implementation needs to be well-structured.
-This includes designs, logos, marketing and advertising materials, and all other touchpoints including a brand message and promise.
-In order to achieve that the defined position will be flawlessly heard and understood in the target group requires a structured plan.
-Some general steps to follow will be described next (Zoho Academy 2020).
+First it is useful to collect all positioning material, because implementation needs to be well-structured.
+This includes designs, logos, marketing and advertising materials, and all other touchpoints, especially a brand message and promise.
+Ensuring that the defined position will be flawlessly heard and understood by the target group requires a structured plan (Zoho Academy, 2020).
+This can be achieved by following six steps:

+Internal implementation

+Consumer touchpoint map

+Brand voice consistency

+Use of social media

+Development of a style guide

+Positional monitoring

 Internal Implementation

-Although as we have learned positioning and branding is all about the consumer, it must be integrated and understood internally first since employees have to apply the positioning reality every day.
-A brand manager is responsible for the positioning being integrated into the overall culture and values, which should go beyond just writing down values on lists but rather means explaining the different internal roles and relevance of every team.
-It can be useful to communicate the positioning strategy top-down by explaining it to the managers in each department (not just marketing) and let them communicate it to their teams.
-Managers feel more reliable for the positioning if they get the chance to generate ideas how the positioning could be realized by their team and which tasks are necessary to rollout their approach (Zoho Academy 2020).
+Although, as we have learned, positioning and branding is all about the consumer, it must first be integrated and understood internally since employees have to apply the positioning strategy every day.
+A brand manager is responsible for integrating the positioning into the overall culture and values, which should go beyond merely drawing up lists; this means explaining the different internal roles and highlighting the relevance of every team.
+It can be useful to communicate the positioning strategy top-down, so that the managers of each department (not just marketing) can communicate it to their teams.
+Managers feel more engaged and responsible if they get the chance to generate ideas about how their teams could reinforce the positioning and decide which tasks are necessary (Zoho Academy, 2020).